 But we’ve done it, and now we can’t wait to share it with you!
-Each week we’re featuring a handful of speakers, with a teaser of what sort of expertise they’ll be sharing with you (to supplement the class topics sneak peek we shared earlier this summer).
+Each week we’re featuring a handful of speakers, with a teaser of what sort of expertise they’ll be sharing with you (& that’s on top of the snazzy class topics sneak peek we shared earlier this summer).

 As in past years, we’ve curated this lineup of activists, authors, experts and other leaders in their fields to share with you their skills, their unique voices, and their ability to inspire.
 We’ll debut the official conference agenda in early 2015.